brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

       * Based on this maybe start with a BookBookGenre Specification then BookAuthor then possibly all three.
 * BookSpecification refactored to match SearchSpecification format.
 It is now working on a list of genres but only for the first given filter.

+### Week 8
+* 4/25/23
+  * BookSpecification is only joining Book & BookGenre but is a good working model.
+    * Refactor to BookBookGenreSpecification
+    * Use the knowledge to try joining the 3 tables Book, BookGenre, and Author in SearchSpecification
+  *

 Next up need to figure out resolving merge conflicts in IntelliJ to merge BD-25